angarsky/diveintopython/learn/functions/generators.md

         i += 1
 ```

-In this example, the generator function "count_up_to" generates a sequence of numbers from 1 up to a given value n.
+In this example, the generator function `count_up_to()` generates a sequence of numbers from 1 up to a given value n.
 When called, it returns a generator object that can be iterated over to get the next value in the sequence.

-Another example of a generator function is the "string_generator" function that takes a string as input and returns each character of the string one at a time using the yield statement.
+Another example of a generator function is the `string_generator()` function that takes a string as input and returns each character of the string one at a time using the yield statement.

 ```python
 def string_generator(string):